Kungbib/fgs-oaipmh-ojs-plugin/readme.md

 Installation
 ------------
-* Download and extract the latest release from the [releases section](https://github.com/Kungbib/fgs-oaipmh-ojs-plugin/releases).
+* Download latest release from the [releases section](https://github.com/Kungbib/fgs-oaipmh-ojs-plugin/releases).

-* With reference to the OJS installation root, place the `orgUri` and `fgsMetsMods` folders under the `plugins/generic` and `plugins/oaiMetadataFormats` directories, respectively.
+* Install via the OJS UI: Administration-> Settings -> Website -> Plugins -> Upload A New Plugin.

-* Set owner and permissions for the plugin folders to conform to the rest of your OJS installation.
+* Upgrade to a new version by selecting the plugin in the plugin list and click 'Upgrade'.

 How to use the plugins
 ----------------------